AlessandroLibotte/SimonKotlords/README.md

 ﻿
 # SIMON  by KotLords
-Simon is an application that aims to recreate the famous game Simon Says, and was developed by Simone Ferretti and Alessandro Libotte for educational purposes, a user manual is available in the main repository, we recommend comparing it if you want to understand the design choices
+Simon is an application that aims to recreate the famous game Simon Says, and was developed by Simone Ferretti and Alessandro Libotte for educational purposes, a user manual is available in the main repository, we recommend consulting it if you want to understand the design choices

 ## Main features

  - Simple and minimalist interface to ensure a pleasant experience
- - Random color pattern generation to make the challenge arduous
+ - Random color pattern generation to make the challenge always unique
- - Difficulty selector to make it appreciable for everyone
+ - Difficulty selector if you need an harder challenge
  - Storing personal records to always strive for improvement
 ## Installation guide
  - Clone the current [repository](https://github.com/AlessandroLibotte/SimonKotlords/tree/master)